Chinese Postpartum Meals – What to Eat and What to Avoid After Child Birth

 Cool and Cold Foods

 According to TCM, the mother’s body is in a vulnerable state after childbirth and is particularly susceptible to “cold invasion.”
-Therefore, foods with cooling properties are strictly avoided:
+Therefore, foods with cooling properties are strictly avoided.
+Raw foods are harder on the digestive system and should be avoided postpartum:

 • Raw vegetables and fruits: Especially those with cooling properties like watermelon, cucumber, pear, and banana.